 - Leuphana Universität Lüneburg, Center for Digital Cultures, Post-Media Lab

-- Humboldt Universität zu Berlin, Collegium for the Advanced Study of Picture Act and Embodiment
+- Humboldt Universität zu Berlin, DFG Centre for Advanced Study Picture Act and Embodiment

 - Universität Potsdam, Institute for Arts and Media